OCA/business-requirement/business_requirement_deliverable_cost/README.rst

 This module is part of a set ("Business Requirement").
 The Business Requirements features start as independent entities, and can be used as standalone.
 Additional modules integrate them with other business areas, such as Sales, Procurement, Project or Analytic Accounting.
 For example:
-* a Sales Quotation can have an estimation supported by a BR analysis,
+* Sales Quotation can have an estimation supported by a BR analysis
-* Project Tasks can be related to the BRs they implement or support.
+* Project Tasks can be related to the BRs they implement or support
-* Procurement and purchase can be generated our of the BR.
+* Procurement and purchase can be generated out of the BR

 |image7|